tkaraouzene/Exome_analysis/README.md

 ```

 Ok, like I knew, their are more than one files perl strand per lane for these two run,
-I need to launch it manually...
+I need to launch it manually for 12IF017 and 15IF051...